Sync Audio and Text

 Use native system font: When enabled, it does not import external font files. it will use the device’s default font, instead the original font used in Photoshop.
 The benefit of doing that is the fact you will not need to worry importing and testing the original font in the devices.
 If disabled, Kwik will ask for the font file when publishing (it will be copied and attached to the final build folder).

 External fonts may require some manual input.
-For more info, read the How to Use Custom Fonts from Corona documentation.
+For more info, read the How to Use Custom Fonts from Solar2D documentation.